Delhi govt to build electric vehicle charging stations at all state-run offices | Business

 The transport department, in collaboration with Delhi discoms, has established a single point of contact.
 The single window process can be used to install EV chargers from discom-empanelled vendors at reduced and low tariffs.

-To promote electric mobility, the Kejriwal government has directed all departments to install EV charging stations in their respective government buildings.
+The government office that install the chargers will get the subsidy and will not have to separately raise any further claim.

+The vendors can claim the subsidy through the Electric Vehicle Fund.
+A guidebook to assess the EV charging needs of the department/institution in terms of number of chargers has been uploaded on government website.

-In the September-November quarter, electric vehicle sales in Delhi outperformed the sales of CNG and diesel vehicles, an official statement said.
+The departments, autonomous bodies, local bodies and institutions of Delhi government will intimate the installation of such chargers to the EV cell of transport department, the order stated.
+In September-November quarter, electric vehicle sales in Delhi outperformed the sales of CNG and diesel vehicles, an official statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)